doomis/doomis.github.io/index.md

 <dd>In context, the sustained ability of a <a href="https://en.wikipedia.org/wiki/Community_resilience">community</a> to utilize available resources (energy, communication, transportation, food, etc.) to respond to, withstand, and recover from adverse situations.
 This typically means there are measures in place that a community will follow, such as the distribution of volunteers, and the access to <em>knowledge</em> and <em>resources</em> necessary to rebuild.</dd>

 </dl>
-This is one repository of knowledge.

-##Get Started with Resilient Systems
+## Get Started with Resilient Systems
 {% include feature_row %}